-Students are expected to attend Field Practicum during the Fall Break in October if these are regularly scheduled days.
-Per the Field Calendar, Students are not expected to be at Field Practicum during the following times:
+Students are expected to attend Field Practicum during all regularly scheduled days.
+Per the Field Calendar, students are not expected to be at Field Practicum during the following times:

-- Labor day - Wed, Thurs or Fri of Thanksgiving Week - Mon-Fri of spring break, (unless a school placement has different spring break dates) - After the last day of the semester (assuming hours have been completed and unless a student is doing an approved "extended" field placement)
+- Mon-Fri of Spring Break, (unless a school placement has different Spring Break dates) - After the last day of the semester (assuming hours have been completed and unless a student is doing an approved "extended" field placement)

-Clients are often best served when Students are available on a consistent basis.
+Clients are often best served when students are available on a consistent basis.
 Students often choose to continue to work over the breaks, especially those in the second year of field practicum or who are in sites where this would be particularly important to client well-being.

-If the University closes for inclement weather or other reasons, Students are still expected to attend Field Practicum unless the field site closes or delays opening, in which case students are not expected to attend, but are expected to make up the field hours.
-If a Student feels that travel is unsafe, s/he must alert the Field Instructor and arrange to make up the hours at another time.
-The Student and the Field Instructor are encouraged to create a contingency plan for how the Students' activities will be handled in the Student's absence.
+If the University closes for inclement weather or other reasons, students are still expected to attend Field Practicum unless the field site closes or delays opening, in which case students are not expected to attend, but are expected to make up the field hours.
+If a student feels that travel is unsafe, s/he must alert the Field Instructor and arrange to make up the hours at another time.
+The student and the Field Instructor are encouraged to create a contingency plan for how the students' activities will be handled in the student's absence.